-- (a) The members of the Development and Alumni Relations Committee shall be the Warden, the Development Director, the Finance Bursar, the Chaplain, three Life Members, five members of the Governing Body, and two Junior Members of whom one shall be nominated by the President of the Middle Common Room and the other by the President of the Junior Common Room. - (b) Life Members (as defined in Bylaw V.12) shall be appointed to the Development and Alumni Relations Committee by the Governing Body on the recommendation of the Development Director after consultation with the Warden. - (c) The Warden shall chair the Development and Alumni Relations Committee and the Development Director shall be its Convenor. - (d) Subject to Bylaw VII.8 the Development and Alumni Relations Committee shall have the power to appoint such ad hoc sub-committees as it may see fit, and to delegate to any such sub-committee any of its functions, provided that the appointment of such sub-committees and any such delegation shall be reported to the Governing Body at its next meeting. - (e) The Development Director shall convene the Development and Alumni Relations Committee not less often than once in every term and shall consider before each meeting whether it is desirable to invite the attendance for the whole or any part of the meeting of the Senior Tutor, the Estates Bursar and Land Agent, and any member of the staff of the Development Office.
-Without prejudice to the overall responsibility of the Development Director as Convenor, minutes of the Committee's meetings shall be taken by a member of the Development Office's staff who shall attend for that purpose. - (f) It shall be the duty of the Development and Alumni Relations Committee: - (i) to oversee fund-raising activities undertaken by the College and to recommend policy on fund-raising to the Governing Body; - (ii) to oversee alumni relations activities undertaken by the College and to recommend policy on alumni relations to the Governing Body; - (iii) to consider specific innovations relating to fundraising and alumni relations innovations and to recommend policy on the same to the Governing Body; - (iv) to advise other Boards on the suitability for fundraising of their projects; - (v) to consider University-wide fundraising protocols, procedures and innovations in the light of the College's interests and to recommend responses to such protocols to the Governing Body; - (vi) to receive and to consider the reports and recommendations of all of its sub-committees and to transmit them as appropriate to the Governing Body;
+- (a) The members of the Development and Alumni Relations Committee shall be the Warden, the Development Director, the Finance Bursar, the Chaplain, three Life Members, five members of the Governing Body, and two Junior Members of whom one shall be nominated by the President of the Middle Common Room and the other by the President of the Junior Common Room. - (b) Life Members (as defined in Bylaw V.12) shall be appointed to the Development and Alumni Relations Committee by the Governing Body on the recommendation of the Development Director after consultation with the Warden. - (c) The Warden shall chair the Development and Alumni Relations Committee and the Development Director shall be its Convenor. - (d) Subject to Bylaw VII.8 the Development and Alumni Relations Committee shall have the power to appoint such ad hoc sub-committees as it may see fit, and to delegate to any such sub-committee any of its functions, provided that the appointment of such sub-committees and any such delegation shall be reported to the Governing Body at its next meeting. - (e) The Development Director shall convene the Development and Alumni Relations Committee not less often than once in every term.
+Without prejudice to the overall responsibility of the Development Director as Convenor, minutes of the Committee's meetings shall be taken by a member of the Development Office's staff who shall attend for that purpose. - (f) It shall be the duty of the Development and Alumni Relations Committee: - (i) to oversee fund-raising activities undertaken by the College and to recommend policy on fund-raising to the Governing Body; - (ii) to oversee alumni relations activities undertaken by the College and to recommend policy on alumni relations to the Governing Body; - (iii) to consider specific innovations relating to fundraising and alumni relations innovations and to recommend policy on the same to the Governing Body; - (iv) to advise other Boards on the suitability for fundraising of their projects; - (v) to consider University-wide fundraising protocols, procedures and innovations in the light of the College's interests and to recommend responses to such protocols to the Governing Body;

-- (vii) to consider any matters concerning the external relations of the College and advise the Governing Body on such matters; - (viii) to report annually in writing to the Governing Body on its activities.
+- (vi) to receive and to consider the reports and recommendations of all of its sub-committees and to transmit them as appropriate to the Governing Body; - (vii) to consider any matters concerning the external relations of the College and advise the Governing Body on such matters; - (viii) to report annually in writing to the Governing Body on its activities.